RedPlanetFix/neuralink-portfolio/README.md

 # neuralink-portfolio
-Portfolio and learning projects for Neuralink UI Design Engineer role
+This repository contains my learning projects and portfolio work as I prepare for the UI Design Engineer role at Neuralink.